Magnushhoie/DiscoTope-3.0/README.md

 # Demo

 On a common workstation with a GPU, predictions takes ~ 1 second per PDB chain with ~ 15 seconds for loading needed libraries and model weight.
-Ensure model weights are unzipped by first running 'unzip models.zip' (see [Installation Guide](#installation-guide))
+Ensure XGBoost model weights are unzipped by first running 'unzip models.zip' (see [Installation Guide](#installation-guide)).
+ESM-IF1 weights will be automatically downloaded the first time the prediction script is run (~ 1 min)

 ## Predict a single PDB (solved structure)